KyujuuAlpha/VCC3200L/README.md

 And a static library should be generated in the lib directory

 Use the generated library as a normal static library, but don't forget to include the headers, GTK-3.0, and libpthreads when compiling your program.

+## Notice
+Headers from the TI CC3200 SDK are used to maintain code compatibility with physical boards.
+The code is given as is and should not be held responsible for any issues that arise from this library.